 Step-by-step directions

-2. In a medium sized bowl combine meat, salt, pepper, turmeric and chopped onions and combine with your hands until soft and mixed together.
+- Mix the meat.
+Combine meat, salt, pepper, turmeric and chopped onions and combine with your hands until soft and mixed together.
+Add flour and herbs into the meat mixture and work it through the meat.

-3. Lastly, add rice, split peas and green onions into the meat mixture and combine until all ingredients are incorporated evenly.
+- Add rice.
+Lastly, add rice, split peas and green onions into the meat mixture and combine until all ingredients are incorporated evenly.

-4. Divide meat into 6-8 even portions.
+- Form the meatballs and stuff.
+Divide meat into 6-8 even portions.
 Koofteh are large meatballs, so do not be alarmed at the size.
 Roll each portion into a ball and set aside.

+- Stuff meatballs.
 Using your finger, press a hole into the center of each meatball making a well.
 Fill the well with approximately 1 tablespoon of raisins.
 Close up the meatball and roll until smooth.
 Stuff all the meatballs in this fashion and set aside.

+- Make the broth.
+Sauté onions in hot oil until softens.
+Season with turmeric, salt and pepper.
 Stir in tomato paste and broth.
 Whisk the mixture until the tomato paste is incorporated into the broth.

-7. Ladle the broth into bowls and add a meatball to each bowl.
+- Serve.
+Ladle the broth into bowls and add a meatball to each bowl.
 Serve with fresh herbs, radishes and lavash bread.

 Expert tips and recipe FAQs